-31.2 Financial risk management objectives and policies
+31.1 Financial risk management objectives and policies

-The Group's financial instruments principally comprise cash and cash equivalents, hire purchase and loan receivables, restricted bank deposits, short-term loans from financial institutions, trade accounts payables, short-term loans, long-term loan, lease liabilities and derivatives liabilities.
+The Group's financial instruments principally comprise cash and cash equivalents, hire purchase and loan receivables, restricted bank deposits, short-term loans from financial institutions, trade accounts payables, short-term loans, long-term loan and lease liabilities.
 The financial risks associated with these financial instruments and how they are managed is described below.

-31.2.1 Credit risk
+31.1.1 Credit risk

 The Group has the risk with hire purchase and loan receivables, cash and cash equivalents and other financial instruments.
-Except for derivatives, the maximum exposure to credit risk is limited to the carrying amounts as stated in the statement of financial position.
-The Group's maximum exposure relating to derivatives is noted in the liquidity risk topic.
+The maximum exposure to credit risk is limited to the carrying amounts as stated in the statement of financial position.